rafaeldellaquila/tic-tac-toe/README.md

 ## Tic tac toe

 Tic tac toe game, based on React.js.
-Its my first project with a library using ITCSS AND RSCSS for classes and folder architeture.
+Its my first project with a library using ITCSS and RSCSS for classes and folder architeture.